php-dev-br/laravel-doc-pt-br/controllers.md

 	Route::get('foo', 'Namespace\FooController@method');

-> **Note:** Since we're using [Composer](http://getcomposer.org) to auto-load our PHP classes, controllers may live anywhere on the file system, as long as composer knows how to load them.
-The controller directory does not enforce any folder structure for your application.
-Routing to controllers is entirely de-coupled from the file system.

 You may also specify names on controller routes:

 	Route::get('foo', array('uses' => 'FooController@method',
 											'as' => 'name'));

-To generate a URL to a controller action, you may use the `URL::action` method or the `action` helper method:
+To generate a URL to a controller action, you may use the `URL::action` method:

 	$url = URL::action('FooController@method');

-	$url = action('FooController@method');

 You may access the name of the controller action being run using the `currentRouteAction` method: